 Contact your doctor immediately if you have:

-- Severe pain on one side of your face or neck within 24 hours of surgery
+- Severe pain on one side of the face or neck within 24 hours of surgery

 - Chest pain